mssch/kismatic/README.md

 [Plan & Build a Kubernetes cluster](docs/INSTALL.md) -- Details instructions on using KET to install a Kubernetes cluster.

+[Upgrade a Kubernetes cluster](docs/UPGRADE.md) -- Instructions on how to use KET to upgrade your Kubernetes cluster.

 [Using KET with Calico](docs/NETWORKING.md) -- Instructions on how to use KET with the built-in SDN controller Project Calico.

 [Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.